Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 As shown by Ref.~\citenum{stark2014}, EEC yield is most sensitive to telescope diameter.
 Therefore, we study how the distributions shown in Figure \ref{fig:eta_earth_uncertainty} vary with telescope diameter.
 To do so, we repeat the calculations from Sections \ref{section:exozodi_distribution} and \ref{section:eta_earth} for inscribed diameters, IDs, ranging from 6 m to 9 m.
 Figure \ref{fig:yield_dist_vs_D} shows the resulting EEC yield distributions, with solid, dashed, dotted, and dash-dotted lines corresponding to 6, 7, 8 and 9 m IDs, respectively.
 Purple distributions correspond to those with all known astrophysical uncertainties included and red lines correspond to those without $\sigma_{\eta_{\Earth}}$ included.
 Excluding $\sigma_{\eta_{\Earth}}$, a 9 m ID telescope increases yield by a factor of 2.2, in agreement with power law relationships established by previous works\cite{stark2014,stark2015}.

 Figure \ref{fig:target_plots_vs_D} shows the targets selected for observation as a function of telescope diameter.
 These plots assume the same single representative exozodi draw as in Fig.~\ref{fig:target_plots_baseline}.
 The black dashed line roughly marks the working angle limit of a 6 m ID telescope.
 As the telescope diameter increases, the working angle limit shifts downward, as shown by the curved red line.
 Larger telescope diameters allow targets with smaller angular HZs to be selected, whether they are at larger distances or lower luminosities.
-Notably, none of the scenarios in Fig.~\ref{fig:target_plots_vs_D} ``use up" all of the available targets.
-Regardless of aperture size, the LUVOIR-B baseline parameters therefore lead to missions that are time-limited, not target-limited\cite{stark2014}.
-Only by by reducing exposure times, or by significantly increasing mission time, can a mission take advantage of the full extent of the target list, a concept we explore in Section \ref{sec:change_design}.
+Notably, none of the scenarios in Fig.~\ref{fig:target_plots_vs_D} ``use up" all of the potentially accessible targets.
+Regardless of aperture size, the LUVOIR-B baseline parameters therefore lead to missions that are limited by exposure times.
+Only by by reducing exposure times can a mission take advantage of the full extent of the target list, a concept we explore in Section \ref{sec:change_design}.

 Figure \ref{fig:tspecdist_vs_D} shows the distribution of possible spectral characterization times to detect water vapor absorption for all 498 yield calculations performed.
 We only show the scenario in which $\eta_{\Earth}$ uncertainty is excluded.
 Of course, as we shorten exposure times by going to larger telescopes, more observations can be included which will necessarily be around more challenging targets and extend the distributions, making it difficult to see the exposure time impacts for the highest priority stars.
 Therefore, to make the distributions shown in Figure \ref{fig:tspecdist_vs_D}, we consider only the first 18 EECs of any simulation.